AlbertZheng/zlang-zvm/README.md

 ### How to deploy the ```FreeBSD 4.4 i386 vagrant box```

-Prerequisite：You have installed below software on your macOS.
+Prerequisite：You have installed below softwares on your macOS.

 1. ```VirtualBox```;
 2. ```vagrant 2.0.1``` or lower versions (note：DON'T use ```vagrant 2.0.2``` or above versions because they have an issue relating to OpenSSL as below).